zdravkov/kendo-docs/api/web/color.md

 ### change

-Fires when a color was selected, either by clicking on it (in the simple picker), by clicking ENTER or by pressing “Apply” in the HSV picker.
+Fires when a color was selected, either by clicking on it (in the simple picker), by clicking ENTER or by pressing "Apply" in the HSV picker.

 ## Methods